Enroll in the Surgical Technology Program at Miller-Motte College in Wilmington Today!

 - Surgical Techniques: This class furthers students’ knowledge of anesthesia and surgical pharmacology.
 Students also learn more about medications and anesthetics, legal policies and responsibilities, patient care and drug calculations.
 We emphasize preoperative, intraoperative and postoperative case planning and implementation, including wounds, tissue handling, suturing devices and the care of specimens.

-For additional information on classes we offer in our Surgical Technology program, download our Course Catalog.
+For additional information on the courses we offer in our Surgical Technology program, download our Course Catalog.

-With all of the changes to the health care system in the past few years, the country needs medical professionals more than ever.
-The Bureau of Labor Statistics estimates that demand for Surgical Technologists will grow 30% by the year 2022, making our Surgical Technology program a practical educational choice.
+With all of the changes to the health care system, the country needs medical professionals more than ever.
+The Bureau of Labor Statistics estimates that demand for Surgical Technologists will grow 30% by the year 2022, making our Surgical Technology program a smart educational choice.
 After completing your Associate of Applied Science in Surgical Technology program, you can become a Surgical Technologist.

 Learn More about Our Surgical Technologist Program